jazzfan2/wordif/README.md

 The result is stored into a color-marked difference-file in .html format.

 This difference-file is a united version of the two input text files in the original text sequence.
-Text equal in both files is printed in black.
+Text present in both files is printed in black.
 (Series of) words not appearing in one of the two files (at the indicated position) are color-marked as follows:
 - red text is present in the 1st file, and not present there in the 2nd file;
 - green text is present in the 2nd file and not present there in the 1st file;